ChuangZhang1999/CoT-LLM-LAWN-Secure-Communications/README.md

 # CoT-LLM-LAWN-Secure-Communications

-Coming on soon！ The code will be released after the paper is published.
+Coming on soon！ The code will be fully released after the paper is published.